DS-WG/DS_living_review/contributions.md

   <a href="{{ '/contributions' | relative_url }}" class="nav-tab active"> Contribute </a>
 </nav>

-*Dark showers sit at a rich intersection of theory, phenomenology and experimental efforts.
-They connect different areas of theoretical physics with each other and arise from well motivated theoretical scenarios.
-Below is a list of papers concerning dark showers.*

 <div class="stats-box">
 <strong>Purpose:</strong> Collect and categorize dark showers references automatically<br>
 <strong>Last updated:</strong> {{ site.time | date: "%B %d, %Y at %H:%M UTC" }}<br>